Andrew-S-Rosen/QMOF/README.md

 3. `tools`: This folder contains miscellaneous Python scripts that you may find helpful, such as scripts that can be help make a "DFT-ready" set of MOFs from a folder of CIFs.

-4. `example_dos`: HSE06-D3(BJ) density of states (data and plotting scripts) for the selected structures in Figure 6 of the QMOF database paper.
+4. `example_dos`: HSE06-D3(BJ) density of states (data and plotting scripts) for the selected structures in the QMOF database paper.

 5. DFT-optimized charge density files can be found on an external server [here](https://northwestern.box.com/s/q1waxl737nhsbk0lsq7qgkqwrua7i2ay).